AmeerD/AmeerD.github.io/_pages/reading.md

 * Scarcity: Why Having Too Little Means So Much, Eldar Shafir & Sendhil Mullainathan

 ## The Timeline
+* What To Expect When You're Expecting Robots: The Future of Human-Robot Collaboration, Julie Shah & Laura Major (November 2021)
 * Bad Blood: Secrets and Lies in a Silicon Valley Startup, John Carreyrou (October 2021)
 * And Then There Were None, Agatha Christie (September 2021)
 * How to Avoid a Climate Disaster, Bill Gates (August 2021)